Andrzej Szwalbe

-Andrzej Jan Szwalbe (1923-2002) was a Polish lawyer, social and cultural activist and manager of the musical life in Bydgoszcz.
+Andrzej Jan Szwalbe (30 June 1923 – 11 November 2002) was a Polish lawyer, social and cultural activist and manager of the musical life in Bydgoszcz.
 He was the originator and creator of numerous artistic projects outside the region.
 In 1993, he has been designated as "Honorary Citizen of Bydgoszcz".
 He was awarded the highest state orders for his contribution to Polish culture.

 Biography

 Pre-WWI period

 Andrzej Szwalbe was born on 30 June 1923 in Warsaw.
 His mother was Eufemia née Sobieraj and his father Sylwester Jan Szwalbe.
 The latter worked as a tax clerk.
 His mother had a pivotal influence in the way Andrzej led his life: she believed that his duty was to serve his homeland in the field of high culture and that it was his life's important mission.
 She loved to read difficult books on national, social and philosophical topics to him.

-Andrzej studied in Warsaw at Mikołaj Rej Secondary school Nr.11 and Adam Mickiewicz Secondary school Nr.4.
-Encouraged by his mother to develop and take on self-discipline, he also attended the music school at Chopin University of Music, where he was a piano student in the class of Prof. Paweł Lewicki.
+Andrzej studied in Warsaw at Mikołaj Rej secondary school No. 11 and Adam Mickiewicz secondary school No. 4.
+Encouraged by his mother to develop and take on self-discipline, he also attended the music school at Chopin University of Music, where he was a piano student in the class of professor Paweł Lewicki.
 There he met later famous Polish musicians, such as Witold Lutosławski.

 During the Nazi occupation, while he was completing his first year of law studies at the University of Warsaw, he also worked as a messenger.
-In 1944, he was arrested and imprisoned by the Germans in the internment camp 121 of Pruszków; from here he escaped to Krakow.
+In 1944, he was arrested and imprisoned by the Germans in the internment camp 121 of Pruszków; from here he escaped to Kraków.